Permission-Based Email Marketing: What It Is, Why It Matters, and Best Practices

 - A soft bounce means there’s still hope to fix what is a temporary issue, such as your recipient’s inbox being full, low user engagement, or the ISP having connectivity problems.

 The journey from email sign-up to purchase can be lengthy and complex.
 That’s why not every email should be a hard sell — timing is everything.
 Establish the connection between your brand and new email subscribers through an automated welcome series.
 More than 80% of users will open a welcome email, which is four times more opens and 10 times more clicks than a standard email, so there’s a good chance that you’ll get their attention.
 To maximize results, be sure to send the first welcome email within the first 24 hours of a user subscribing.

-Welcome emails should be visually appealing and feature content that’s helpful and informative vs. a sales pitch.
+Welcome emails should be visually appealing to stand out and feature content that’s helpful and informative vs. a sales pitch.
 The first welcome email often thanks new customers for subscribing and gives them a taste of what to expect from your brand.
 The second email can delve more into your value proposition and should entice them to click on your product recommendations or get a demo of your services.
 The third email should have a call to action, which can be split into two categories:

 - If they’ve taken an action such as making a purchase, ask them for a product review, to follow you on social media, or to download your app.

 - If they have not acted on any previous emails, offer them an incentive such as a limited-time offer or promo code.
 If that works, send them email #1 as a follow-up.

 Reengage Your Audience